Krish1908/Mini-Projects/Morse Code/README.md

 # Morse Code Converter
-## Overview:
+## Overview
-The Morse Code Converter is a simple application built using Streamlit and Tkinter that allows users to convert text between English and Morse Code.
-It also provides a clean and user-friendly interface for seamless interaction.
+The **Morse Code Converter** is an interactive application built for seamless text-to-Morse code and Morse-to-text conversions.
+Available as a GUI (Tkinter), Web App (Streamlit), and a Telegram Bot, this project combines simplicity with versatility.

+Experience real-time conversions, audio playback, and a history feature that makes it easy to track past conversions.
+Whether you're exploring Morse code or building similar apps, this project offers a strong foundation!

 ## Features:
 **English to Morse Code Conversion:** Convert standard English text into Morse Code.